Over a million refugees from Sudan

 Aims

-Through its local office in N’Djamena, SWISSAID is launching an emergency project to help 4,500 families in the Farchana refugee camp.
+Through its coordination office in N’Djamena, SWISSAID has launched a project to support 3,000 families in the Farchana refugee camp during this emergency.

-Initially, the project will provide food parcels containing essential staples to the most vulnerable families.
-At the same time, it will support farmers in maintaining stable agricultural production despite challenging climatic conditions.
-To achieve this, the project will distribute locally adapted seeds, tools, and fertilizers, along with training in sustainable farming methods.
-Additionally, efforts will focus on reducing health risks and improving living conditions by enhancing access to clean drinking water.
+To improve food security, the project provides food parcels containing staple foods for the most vulnerable families.
+At the same time, farmers are supported in maintaining stable agricultural production despite challenging climatic conditions.
+SWISSAID distributes seeds, tools, and fertilizers adapted to local conditions and trains farming families in sustainable agricultural practices.
+The project also aims to reduce health risks and im-prove living conditions by enhancing access to clean drinking water.

 Long-term peace

-The project also includes a long-term component aimed at fostering peace and social cohesion.
-This involves initiatives to ease ethnic tensions, strengthen dialogue between refugees and local communities, and create a more stable environment.
-Two dialogue forums will be organized to reduce tensions and promote peaceful coexistence, alongside training programs on conflict management for local stakeholders and leadership development for community leaders.
-Furthermore, joint infrastructure projects for youth and women—such as community centers and school gardens—will encourage cooperation and integration among different groups.
+The project also includes a long-term peacebuilding component aimed at reducing ethnic tensions, improving dialogue between refugees and local residents, and fostering a peaceful environment.
+Two dialogue forums are planned, along with training in conflict management for local actors and capacity-building for local leaders.
+In addition, infrastructure projects for youth and women—such as community centers and school gardens—are intended to strengthen collaboration among different groups.

 The emergency aid is aimed at refugees from Sudan and the local population in the Farchana region of eastern Chad.